 For the Calgary-based environmental and energy consultancy firm, increased activity in the energy sector meant more business, and that was wonderful for the firm’s bottom line.

 However, in the company’s IT department it was a different story.
-There the consequences of increased energy use were not so great.
+There the consequences of increased energy use were not so beneficial.

 Power consumption to cool the server “went through the roof and people found it hard to work in the room because the machine made so much noise,” said Mike Morley, senior consultant, information engineering team, Matrix.

-He said it was determined that a much larger blade-type server would be required to handle the additional workload.
-(A blade server architecture houses multiple server modules or “blades” in a single chassis.
-It is widely used to save space and improve systems management).
+Matrix determined that a much larger blade-type server would be required to handle the additional workload.

-Matrix says its decision to outsource these operations instead of handling them inhouse – has brought several technology as well as business benefits.
+The company says its decision to outsource its data centre operation instead of handling it in-house has brought several technology, as well as business, benefits.

-On the technology front, outsourcing has enabled the company to meet its massive data transmission requirements without worrying about power and cooling requirements.
+On the technology front, outsourcing has enabled Matrix to meet its massive data transmission requirements without worrying about power and cooling requirements.